Potato Gnocchi With Mushroom Cream Sauce

 - Pay attention to the timing.
 Take a look at how much time it needs to boil the gnocchi to al dente while you prepare the mushroom cream sauce so you can combine the gnocchi and the sauce at the perfect timing.

 You can keep the meal veggie-based with a refreshing big side salad or make it more hearty with savory paleo main dishes.
+And if you love mushrooms, my steakhouse mushrooms and sauteed mushrooms and cauliflower are great pairings, too!

 - Tatsoi Asian Greens salad